 Cutting back these leaders allows new vigorous shoots and occasionally removing old stems at near ground level will encourage even more new growth.

 Remember, pruning can be done wrong, and the plant will still survive and you start in a different direction with the plant.
-If all else fails, cut way back and begin again!
+If all else fails, cut way back and start again!

 Many ornamental shrubs require only minimal pruning from one year to the next with just the cutting out of dead, diseased or damaged wood as soon as it is noticed.